safing/intel-data/README.md

 ### Filterlists

-When contributing new domains for the filter list categories, please make sure follow the few principels outlined here:
+When contributing new domains for the filter list categories, please make sure to follow the few principels outlined here:

 **Open an Issue / PR**